-The broken U.S. food system affects our lives in many different ways.
+The destructive U.S. food system affects our lives in many different ways.
 Children face futures clouded by the threat of diet-related illness.
 Food workers struggle to live healthy, dignified lives on poverty wages.
-Rural communities cope with the economic and environmental impacts of industrial agriculture.
+Giant food and agriculture corporations squeeze profits from our farmers, and rural communities cope with the economic and environmental impacts of industrial agriculture.

-Organizations and community leaders working to solve food system problems have become increasingly aware of their interconnectedness, their common roots in our national food policy failures, and the need to work together toward transformative solutions.
+Organizations and community leaders working to solve food system problems have become increasingly aware of their interconnectedness, their common roots in our national food policy failures, and the need to work together to find transformative solutions.